 for some ${\bf F}^{\rm c}$ in the null space of $\bf F$ and

-where $\theta_1,...,\theta_p$ are real angles.
+where $\theta_1,\ldots,\theta_p$ are real angles.
 Clearly, for $\theta_1=\ldots=\theta_p=0$, we obtain ${\bf \bar F}=\bf F$.
 More generally, the squared chordal distance between the two points on ${\mathcal G}_{n,p}$ represented by $\bf F$ and ${\bf \bar F}$ is

-Therefore, in order to generate random perturbations of a certain chordal distance $\sqrt{r_0}$ from $\bf F$, we propose to generate random values for the angles $\theta_1,...,\theta_p$ such that $\sum_{i=1}^p \sin^2\theta_i=r_0$, and to pick a random orthonormal basis ${\bf F}^{\rm c}$ of the null subspace of ${\bf F}$.
+Therefore, in order to generate random perturbations of a certain chordal distance $\sqrt{r}$ from $\bf F$, we propose to generate random values for the angles $\theta_1,\ldots,\theta_p$ such that $\sum_{i=1}^p \sin^2\theta_i=r$, and to pick a random orthonormal basis ${\bf F}^{\rm c}$ of the null subspace of ${\bf F}$.
 The perturbed matrix is then computed using \eqref{eq_Fbar}.

-The histogram (not shown) of the squared quantization error $d_c^2({\bf F},{\bf \bar F})$ obtained from an implementation of the quantizer \eqref{eq_quantizer} suggests that the Gaussian distribution is a good approximation for the probability density function of $r$.
-The parameters of this distribution can be obtained from the moments in \eqref{in27}.
-Note that \eqref{in27} only provides bounds on $D^{(k)}$, however since those bounds are asymptotically tight when the codebook size increases, we arbitrarily choose to use the upper bound\footnote{Experiments have shown no noticeable performance difference when using the lower bound instead.} as an approximation of $D^{(k)}$, i.e.
+The histogram (not shown) of the squared quantization error $d_c^2({\bf \hat F},{\bf F})$ obtained from an implementation of the RVQ quantizer suggests that the Gaussian distribution is a good approximation for the probability density function of $r$.
+The parameters of this distribution can be obtained from \cite[Theorem~6]{rajathesis} which provides bounds on the $k$-th moment of the chordal distance $D^{(k)}={\rm E}_{{\mathcal S},{\bf F}}(d_c^k({\hat {\bf F}},{\bf F}))$.
+Since those bounds are asymptotically tight when the codebook size increases, we arbitrarily choose to use the upper bound\footnote{Experiments have shown no noticeable performance difference when using the lower bound instead.} as an approximation of $D^{(k)}$, i.e.